itsukanov/stockcharts/README.md

 ## Stockcharts

 You can try working application [here](http://35.193.177.69:8080/simulate?stock=IBM&overbought=70&oversold=30&takeProfit=20&stopLoss=4).
-The app is running in Google Cloud Platform over Kubernetes.
+The app is running on Google Cloud Platform over Kubernetes.
 I used free tier of GCP without static ips or DNS names so there can be some issues with availability through the link above (e.g. the app was accidentally redeployed to a new ip).